Leila Locke

 Leila Elizabeth Locke (née Chaplin, 27 April 1936 – 11 April 1992) was a Guyanese artist.
 Born in England, she lived in Georgetown, Guyana, from 1958 until her death, taking out Guyanese citizenship in the early 1970s.

 Background

 Leila Chaplin was born on 27 April 1936 in London, and was raised in Dartington, Devon.
 In 1957 she obtained a Diploma in Art Education from Bath Academy of Art, Corsham, specialising in painting, sculpture and pottery.
 She often returned to teaching in various schools in the UK and Guyana thereafter.
 At Corsham she had met sculptor Donald Locke.
 She travelled to Guyana to marry him in 1958 and in 1959 they moved to Edinburgh, while Donald studied at Edinburgh School of Art for four years.
-She had three children with Donald Locke: Hew Locke (born 1959), Jonathan Locke (born 1962) and Corrine Locke (born 1964).
+She had three children with Donald Locke: Hew Locke (born 1959), Jonathan Locke (born 1962) and Corinne Locke (born 1964).
 The couple divorced in the late 1970s.
 She died on 11 April 1992 in a hospital on Barbados.